FarmBot-Docs/farmbot-genesis/v1.6/assembly/tools/weeder.md

 # Customizing the weeder

 The weeding tool is customizable so you can optimize it for your soil conditions, the types of weeds you are up against, and also how you configure your weeding sequences.
-Feel free to remove some of the blades, reconfigure them, or swap to the wider or narrower blades.
+Feel free to add, remove, and reconfigure the blades as needed.

 You can also create new implements of your own design with a 3D printer or out of household materials.